 \subsubsection{A century of sprawl in the United States}

 Barrington-Leigh and Millard-Ball investigated the evolution of the street network in the United States between 1920 and 2012~\cite{barringtonleigh2015}.
-Their study provides a comprehensive, quantitative history of urban sprawl, arguing that the form of the street network---in particular, its degree of connectivity---is a defining and persistent feature of sprawl, with long-term implications for transportation behavior, emissions, and land-use patterns.
+Their study provides a comprehensive, quantitative history of urban sprawl -here essentially meant as spatial expansion-, arguing that the form of the street network---in particular, its degree of connectivity---is a defining and persistent feature of sprawl, with long-term implications for transportation behavior, emissions, and land-use patterns.
 The authors introduce the first high-resolution, century-long time series of street-network sprawl across US urbanized areas.

-Sprawl is quantified through three key metrics of street connectivity: (1) the average degree, (2) the proportion of dead-end streets, and (3) the proportion of intersections with degree greater than~$4$.
-Sprawling areas are characterized by low average degree, a high prevalence of culs-de-sac, and a scarcity of grid-like intersections~\cite{strano2012elementary}.
+The expansion is quantified through three key metrics of street connectivity: (1) the average degree, (2) the proportion of dead-end streets, and (3) the proportion of intersections with degree greater than~$4$.
+The evolution of these quantities in funciton of time are shown in Fig.~\ref{fig:centuryurbansprawl}A. Sprawling areas are characterized by low average degree, a high prevalence of culs-de-sac, and a scarcity of grid-like intersections~\cite{strano2012elementary}.

 The analysis shows that sprawl began well before the widespread adoption of the automobile, with early signs of suburban-style development emerging in the 1920s and accelerating after 1950.
 The peak of sprawl, in terms of newly constructed streets, occurred around 1994, when the average degree reached a minimum ($\approx 2.60$).
 Since then, new developments have become more connected and grid-like, reaching $\approx 2.83$ by 2012.
 This turnaround suggests a potential shift in planning priorities and development norms, even in the absence of coordinated national policy.